 Even with thorough measures in place to support preventing the spread of COVID-19 on campus, everyone in the community is still at risk of contracting the virus through interactions with others or at off-site locations.
 In the event that SPSCC is notified of a confirmed case of COVID-19 in someone who has recently been to campus, SPSCC will take steps to alert our campus community and will clean and sanitize areas that may have been impacted.

-other COVID-related symptoms are improving; and
+Other COVID-related symptoms are improving

 SPSCC will work closely with anyone who has been instructed (by a medical provider or public health agency) to quarantine or asked (by SPSCC) to remain off campus to find the best way for that person to maintain their academic progress, complete their work remotely, or maintain their income through the use of leave or other available benefits.